 Characters can equip runes that allow them to cast a limited amount of magic spells; unlike the first game, it is possible to equip up to three runes on a single character.
 Items are shared by the party rather than being restricted by individual inventories.
 There is a variety of mini-games, some of which are available only if the player recruits specific characters.

 - "幻想水浒传2 (Huanxiang Shuihuzhuan 2)" -- Chinese spelling (simplified)

-- "Gensou Suikoden II" -- Japanese title
+- "Genso Suikoden II" -- Japanese title

 Part of the Following Groups

-|Power The PlayStation Mag / Playstation Power||7 out of 10||70|
+|Power The PlayStation Mag / Playstation Power||Apr, 2000||7 out of 10||70|

 |RPGamer||2001||6.5 out of 10||65|